 One of the nice things about Ganado is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The percentage of people in Ganado with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.89% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Ganado is quite a bit lower than the national average among all cities of 21.84%: just 12.89% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Ganado in 2022 was $26,204, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $104,816 for a family of four.
 However, Ganado contains both very wealthy and poor people as well.